 Be aware that SDE is not the only variable to consider when evaluating a CPA practice.
-Other considerations include, but are far from limited to, the location, the type of work performed, the number of hours the seller works, staffing, and industry and/or client concentrations.
+Other considerations include, but are far from limited to, the location, the type of work performed, the journalofaccountancy.com November 2015 | 35 number of hours the seller works, staffing, and industry and/or client concentrations.
 Still, SDE is often a much better predictor of CPA firm price than annual billings, due to large variations in profitability from firm to firm.